rasmusmerzin/rn-datetime/README.md

 </h1>

 Platform agnostic date & time pickers for React Native.
-This project has been tested with Expo on iOS and Android but doesn't yet support React Native Web.
+This project has been tested with Expo on iOS and Android.
+Support for React Native Web is currently minimal.

 These are simple implementations written in Typescript that mimic Google Calendar's date & time pickers.